phisn/algebraic-server-reconciliation/docs/main.typ

 === Server-Side Lag Compensation

 While client-side prediction addresses the local player's sense of responsiveness, it does not solve the problem of interactional fairness.
 A player might fire at a target that is clearly visible on their screen, but due to latency, the target has already moved to a new position on the server's timeline by the time the shot command is processed.
+This fundamental time discrepancy is illustrated in @relatedlagcompensation.

 To solve this, servers employ Lag Compensation.
 The server maintains a short history of past player positions.
 When it receives a user command, such as a shot, it uses the packet's latency to estimate the time at which the command was actually executed on the client.
 It then temporarily "rewinds" the positions of other players in the world to where they were at that moment in the past.
 The hit detection is then performed against these historical positions.
 After the command is processed, the players are returned to their current positions.

+#figure(
+  image("diagrams/related-lag-compensation.svg", width: 80%),
+  caption: [
+    Visualizing the time discrepancy that necessitates server-side lag compensation. (a) The client performs an action, such as shooting, at Time 1 based on their local view of the game. (b) Due to network latency, the server receives this action at a later point, Time 2.
+Lag compensation allows the server to "rewind" the game state to evaluate the client's action as it occurred in the past, ensuring the outcome matches what the player saw.
+  ],
+) <relatedlagcompensation>

 This technique, famously implemented in the Source Engine, is often described as "favor the shooter".
 It ensures that if a player sees a valid target, their shot will register, creating a more reliable and fair experience for the attacker.
 However, it can lead to perceptual paradoxes for the victim, who may be hit after they have already taken cover on their own screen.
 This is an accepted trade-off in most modern shooters, prioritizing interactional consistency over strict temporal accuracy.

 The collection of these techniques reveals a core design duality in networked games.
 One branch of techniques, encompassing prediction, reconciliation, and rollback, is focused on optimizing the local player's subjective feeling of control and responsiveness.
 The other branch, exemplified by lag compensation, is focused on optimizing the acting player's objective sense of fairness during interactions.
-These two goals can be in direct conflict, and the specific balance chosen by a game's networking model defines much of its "feel."
+These two goals can be in direct conflict, and the specific balance chosen by a game's networking model defines much of its "feel".

 == Deterministic Synchronization Models